-Forex (foreign exchange) is the global marketplace where one currency is exchanged for another.
+forex (foreign exchange) is the global marketplace where one currency is exchanged for another.
 It is the largest and most liquid financial piyasa in the world, işlem around the clock across the major financial centres.

 Why the piyasa exists

 Every time a company imports goods, a tourist buys local currency, or a fund hedges international exposure, currency changes hands.
-Those gerçek-world flows — işlem, investment, tourism, central-bank policy — are the foundation underneath every price SEN see on a chart.
+Those gerçek-world flows — işlem, investment, tourism, central-bank policy — are the foundation underneath every price you see on a chart.

 How big and how liquid